John L. Kinsey School

-John L. Kinsey School is a former K-8 school located in the West Oak Lane neighborhood of Philadelphia, Pennsylvania.
+The John L. Kinsey School is a former K-8 school that is located in the West Oak Lane neighborhood of Philadelphia, Pennsylvania.
 It was a part of the School District of Philadelphia.

+It was added to the National Register of Historic Places in 1986.

 As of 2017, the school building is now home to Building 21, a public high school in the innovative school district network.